Table of Contents Show

-Although there is not enough information to the question, “Can Marijuana Kill You?” it can have both long and short-term adverse side effects.
-Smoking marijuana or cannabis can be extremely harmful, causing impaired motor skills leading to accidents.
+Although there is not enough information to the question, it can have both long and short-term adverse side effects.
+Smoking marijuana or cannabis can be extremely harmful, causing impaired motor skills and leading to accidents.

 Has Smoking Marijuana Killed Anyone?

-Due to the rising use of marijuana use and low death news caused by too much marijuana use, a big question that rises now and then is, “Can Marijuana Kill You?
-Or Did Pot Kill Anyone So Far?”
+Due to the rising use of marijuana use and low death news caused by too much marijuana use, a big question that arises now and then is, Did Pot Kill Anyone So Far?”

 Health Risks Of Smoking Marijuana

 Marijuana smoking is commonly found among teenagers, and those using marijuana excessively have experienced fatal cardiovascular effects.
-CHS is, also known as cannabinoid hyperemesis syndrome, is a common medical condition found in smokers resulting in vomiting, abdominal pain, and even nausea.
+CHS, also known as cannabinoid hyperemesis syndrome, is a common medical condition found in smokers resulting in vomiting, abdominal pain, and even nausea.

 Despite the health risks of marijuana, some people call it relatively safe.
-So, can marijuana kill you?
-The answer yes might do, but it is safe compared to other drugs injected in the body and alcohol and tobacco.
+The answer yes might do, but it is safe compared to other drugs injected into the body and alcohol and tobacco.

 Top 10 Health Risks